Save money on your car insurance

 You should also check whether your policy is automatically renewed every year.
-If it is, you need to interrupt the process so that you can move to a better deal – it’s always worth comparing quotes before renewal as insurers rarely, if ever, reward loyalty.
+If it is, you need to interrupt the process so that you can move to a better deal.
+It’s always worth comparing quotes before renewal as insurers rarely reward loyalty.

 Sometimes, it’s the insurer that decides to cancel the policy.
-This is usually the result of a change that increases the likelihood of a claim, such as modifications to the car.
+This is usually as a result of a change that increases the likelihood of a claim, such as modifications to the car.

 If the insurer cancels your policy, make sure you find another insurer immediately, and don’t drive the car again until you’ve got cover in place.
 Under Continuous Insurance Enforcement rules, even having your car parked on the road without insurance could result in a fine.